uruddarraju/coredns/plugin/health/README.md

 ## Bugs

-When reloading, the Health handler is stopped before the new server instance is started.
-If that new server fails to start, then the initial server instance is still available and DNS queries still served, but Health handler stays down.
+When reloading, the health handler is stopped before the new server instance is started.
+If that new server fails to start, then the initial server instance is still available and DNS queries still served, but health handler stays down.
 Health will not reply HTTP request until a successful reload or a complete restart of CoreDNS.